KhotKeys/beBrivus-Mission-Capstone-GP/README.md

 beBrivus is a platform that helps African students discover opportunities, manage applications, and access mentorship and learning support in one product.

-The project combines a React frontend and a Django backend, with background workers for asynchronous processing, AI-assisted workflows, multilingual support, and role-based dashboards for students, institutions, and administrators.
+The project combines a React frontend and a Django backend, with background workers for asynchronous processing, AI-assisted workflows, multilingual support, and role-based dashboards for students, mentors, institutions, and administrators.

 ## 1. Project Scope

 beBrivus is designed around three user groups:

 - Students: discover opportunities, track applications, engage in community discussions, and request mentorship support.
+- Mentors Portal: receive mentorship support booking
 - Institutions: publish opportunities, receive applications, and manage applicant pipelines.
 - Administrators: govern content, moderate discussions, monitor activity, and maintain platform quality.